Davis Humanities Institute Graduate Student Researcher Fall 2021

-Position for Spring 2021 for a graduate student researcher at 49% time for the UC Davis Humanities Institute.
+Position for Fall 2021 for a graduate student researcher at 49% time for the UC Davis Humanities Institute.
 This is primarily a communications position with light programs support as needed.
 Duties to include, but not limited to: writing, newsletter production, publicity, website, and occasional assistance with DHI programs and events.

 Must possess excellent humanities writing and communication skills.
 Must be familiar with a wide range of humanities issues and be able to communicate and work with a diverse group of humanities professors, administrators, and community representatives.
 Must be able to juggle multiple tasks and to work independently.
 Must possess workable knowledge of Microsoft Office applications.
 Knowledge of and experience with Adobe Photoshop and Site Farm a plus.
 Must be willing and able to learn additional computer programs as needed.

 This is a work-study position.
 Work-study units are required to be eligible for this position.
 Position only open to UC Davis graduate students.